Building authentic faith and training Christian leaders around the world through affordable, accessible higher education utilizing distance learning.

 Glenn Beville, IT Administrator, B.A., Bible, Lipscomb University

-Jon-Roy Sloan, Director of Communications, Marketing, Development & Public Relations, M.A., University of Memphis
+Jon-Roy Sloan, Chief Communications Officer, Marketing, Development & Public Relations, M.A., University of Memphis

 An advisor is assigned to each student to provide guidance and encouragement and answer student inquiries.
 A student advisor is trained to work appropriately with students from a myriad of cultural backgrounds and experiences.
 Visit the University’s website homepage to contact your advisor.
 This can be found under the Students Tab at the top of the homepage.